While I was doing this, I began to wonder what to do about the generator "start" battery.

 Testing the device:

 Assuming that it is wired/built correctly, connect a variable power supply to the input lead to simulate the LiFePO4 battery bank.
 Setting the voltage a volt or two higher than the expected float voltage (e.g. 14.5-16 volts) adjust R5 to attain the desired start battery float voltage (13.50-13.7 volts is recommended - I use 13.55 volts) as measured on either side of "Bulb1".
-Adjust the voltage up and down a bit (e.g. below 12 volts and up to 17 volts) and if working correctly, the output voltage should be rock-steady as long as the input voltage is about 0.6 volts above the set output voltage.
+Adjust the power supply voltage up and down a bit (e.g. below 12 volts and up to 17 volts) and if working correctly, the output voltage from the circuit should be rock-steady as long as the input voltage is about 0.6 volts above the set output voltage.

 Note: If you were to measure connect the negative lead of the voltmeter to the power supply or the shorted output leads the measured voltage would be a bit lower owing to voltage drop along the wires.

 Shorting the output leads and measuring the voltage as done in the previous step demonstrates two important design points: